Regulus343/Identify/readme.md

 		// the user lacks the "admin" and "user" roles
 	}

+**Checking whether a user has a particular permission:**

+	if (Auth::can('manage-posts'))
+	{
+		// the user has a "manage-posts" permission
+	}

+	if (Auth::can(['manage-posts', 'manage-users']))
+	{
+		// the user has a "manage-posts" and/or "manage-users" permission }

+	if (Auth::hasPermission(['manage-posts', 'manage-users']))
+	{
+		// the user has a "manage-posts" and/or "manage-users" permission (hasPermission() is an alias of the has() method) }

+	if (Auth::hasPermissions(['manage-posts', 'manage-users']))
+	{
+		// the user has a "manage-posts" and "manage-users" permission }

+> **Note:** Permissions can be hierarchical, so a "manage" permission may contain "manage-posts", "manage-users", etc. In this case, `Auth::can('manage-posts')` will be satisfied if the user has the parent "manage" permission.
+Users may have permissions directly applied to their user accounts or indirectly via roles.
+Roles may have a set of permissions associated with them that users will inherit.

 **Authorize a specific role or roles:**

-	//redirect to "home" URI if the user does not have one of the specified roles Auth::authorize(['admin', 'user'], 'home');
+	// redirect to "home" URI if the user does not have one of the specified roles Auth::authorizeByRole(['admin', 'user'], 'home');

-	//with a custom message (otherwise a default one is provided) Auth::authorize(['admin', 'user'], 'home', 'You are not authorized to access the requested page.');
+	// with a custom message (otherwise a default one is provided) Auth::authorizeByRole(['admin', 'user'], 'home', 'You are not authorized to access the requested page.');

+**Authorize a specific permission or permissions:**

+	// redirect to "home" URI if the user does not have one of the specified roles Auth::authorize(['manage-posts', 'manage-users'], 'home');

+	// with a custom message (otherwise a default one is provided) Auth::authorize(['manage-posts', 'manage-users'], 'home', 'You are not authorized to access the requested page.');

 **Automatically redirect to a URI with the unauthorized message:**

-	//redirect to "home" URI if the user does not have one of the specified roles return Auth::unauthorized('home');
+	// redirect to "home" URI if the user does not have one of the specified roles return Auth::unauthorized('home');

-	//with a custom message (otherwise a default one is provided) return Auth::unauthorized('home', 'You are not authorized to access the requested page.');
+	// with a custom message (otherwise a default one is provided) return Auth::unauthorized('home', 'You are not authorized to access the requested page.');

 The third argument is the name of the session variable.
 The default is 'messages' so if the user is redirected, `Session::get('messages')` will return an array like:

 	['error' => 'You are not authorized to access the requested page.']

-**Check whether a user has route access based on permissions:**
+**Check whether a user has route access based on route permissions:**

 	if (Auth::hasRouteAccess('pages.edit'))
 	{
 		// user has access to "pages.edit" route
 	}

+> **Note:** This and the hasAccess() require you to set up route permissions in `config/auth.routes.php`.

-**Check whether a user has route access based on permissions:**
+**Check whether a user has access to a URI based on route permissions:**

 	if (Auth::hasAccess('pages/edit/home'))
 	{
 		// user has access to "pages/edit/home" URI (based on "config/auth.routes.php" route permissions mapping) }

+To use hasRouteAccess() and hasAccess(), you may set up `config/auth.routes.php` to include the routes you would like to set permissions on:

+	return [

+		'admin.*'          => ['manage'],                                // user must have "manage" permission 'admin.pages.*'    => ['manage-pages', 'demo'],                  // user must have "manage-pages" or "demo" permission 'admin.forms.*'    => ['manage-pages', 'manage-forms', '[ALL]'], // user must have "manage-pages" and "manage-forms" permission
+		'admin.forms.view' => ['view-forms'],                            // the most specifically defined route will always be checked

+	];

 **Create a new user account:**

 	Auth::createUser();

-	//use custom input array
+	// use custom input array
 	Auth::createUser([
-		'username' => 'TestUser',
+		'name'        => 'TestUser',
 		'email'       => 'test@localhost',
 		'password'    => 'password',
 		'role_id'     => 2,
+		'permissions' => ['manage-pages', 'manage-users'],
 	]);

-	//automatically activate user account
+	// automatically activate user account
 	Auth::createUser($input, true);

-	//suppress confirmation email
+	// suppress confirmation email
 	Auth::createUser($input, true, false);

 **Create a new user account via the command line interface:**

-	//use default password of "password"
+	// use default password of "password"
 	php artisan user:create username email@address.com

-	//use alternate password
+	// use alternate password
 	php artisan user:create username email@address.com --password=anotherpassword

-	//automatically activate user
+	// automatically activate user
 	php artisan user:create username email@address.com --activate

-	//automatically activate user and suppress confirmation email php artisan user:create username email@address.com --activate --suppress
+	// automatically activate user and suppress confirmation email php artisan user:create username email@address.com --activate --suppress

 **Send an email to a user with a specific view in `views/emails`:**